This course has already taken place. The photos are available via this link.

 Universities of Applied Sciences are increasingly more in the position to apply for EU funding for research.
 Several national and EU programmes have already been drawing more attention and now the new framework programme Horizon Europe will present itself as an excellent opportunity for Universities of Applied Sciences to attract funding and strengthen their research programmes.
 The chances of receiving this funding grow when institutions are well aware of the conditions achieving and describing both research excellence as wel as societal impact.

 This 2-day course invites research managers and administrators to profit from the knowledge of our Impact and EU experts and put these insights to practice.
-The course will map out the manners in which Universities of Applied Sciences can best benefit from the possibilities of EU research, as regards Horizon Europe and other available EU programmes.
+The course will map out the manners in which Universities of Applied Sciences can best benefit from the possibilities of EU research, specifically in regards to Horizon Europe and other available EU programmes.
 We will discuss the political positioning of Universities of Applied Sciences in EU-context, as well as how you, as a representative of Universities of Applied Sciences, can best prepare for pooling resources from the EU.
 A mission-oriented institutional strategy including societal impact, will be part of this.
 Finally, you will gain insight in how you can effectively manage EU research once you have acquired these resources and prepare for future steps.

 Positioning UAS in Horizon Europe context

 Effective collaboration for EU funding

 Successful applications of EU Research

 We look forward to welcoming you in Brussels!

 Spanish National Research Council (CSIC)